1 and 2 Days Couple’s Intensives and 2 Days Couple’s Workshops are offered locally, nationally and internationally.

 I offer 4 unique, powerful and transformational Couple’s Intensives:

-2 DAYS COUPLE’S INTENSIVES:
+2 DAYS COUPLES’ INTENSIVES:

-- 1) “WEDDING SOCKS” 2-Day-Intensive: an exciting and vital premarital program that equips couples with the necessary empowering awareness and skills to form and maintain a rich, transparent, trusting, passionate, safe and strong everlasting relationship.
+- 1) “WEDDING SOCKS” 1 or 2-Day-Intensive: an exciting and vital premarital program that equips couples with the necessary empowering awareness and skills to form and maintain a rich, transparent, trusting, passionate, safe and strong everlasting relationship.

-- 2) “CONNECTION ADVENTURE” 2-Day-Intensive: a powerful program that leads couples to reclaim lost emotional connection and or unwanted distance.
+- 2) “CONNECTION ADVENTURE” 1 or 2-Day-Intensive: a powerful program that leads couples to reclaim lost emotional connection and or unwanted distance.
 Go from power struggle or painful silence to aliveness, intimate connection and new meaning.

-- 3) “HEALING COURAGEOUSLY” 2-Day-Intensive: a profound program that serves as an oasis when there is a breach of trust or betrayal.
+- 3) “HEALING COURAGEOUSLY” 1 or 2-Day-Intensive: a profound program that serves as an oasis when there is a breach of trust or betrayal.
 This program helps partners redirect erratic emotions and regain and restore a sense of sanity, which leads partners to uphold what matters most, compassionately and candidly, as the relationship undergoes a transitional phase transforming deep hurt into healing.

-- 4) “UNCOUPLING SUCCESSFULLY” 2-Day-Intensive: a supportive and concrete program designed for those partners that have decided to part ways and would like to reach constructive closure, commit to co-parenting maturely and thoughtfully as they learn how to say goodbye to their relationship in a respectful, caring, honorable and compassionate way.
+- 4) “UNCOUPLING SUCCESSFULLY” 1 or 2-Day-Intensive: a supportive and concrete program designed for those partners that have decided to part ways and would like to reach constructive closure, commit to co-parenting maturely and thoughtfully as they learn how to say goodbye to their relationship in a respectful, caring, honorable and compassionate way.

 A word from Yamel:

-Couple’s 2-Day-Intensives are based on decades of research and practice of Relational Life Therapy, Encountered Centered Couple’s Therapy, Emotionally Focused Therapy and most excitingly, on groundbreaking neuro-scientifc findings.
+Couples’ 1 and 2-Day-Intensives are based on decades of research and practice of Relational Life Therapy, Encountered Centered Couple’s Therapy, Emotionally Focused Therapy and most excitingly, on groundbreaking neuro-scientifc findings.
 They were also developed from my extensive and ongoing training in the field, collaboration with respected colleagues and renowned couple’s therapists and the many experiences couples have so courageously shared and continue to share with me in therapy.
 The intensives and the workshops also have the unique component of personal empathy and compassion born out of my own life’s experiences.
 When I was 19 years old, my parents divorced and my 2 loving grandparents died suddenly and a month apart.
 The same year I moved to the USA, studied and lived in the USA for 2 years, at which time I went back home and married my then boyfriend left behind.
 We came back together and attempted at marriage… the key word here is ATTEMPTED, because we had no tools, no guidance, no means and no maturity, which, of course, led to a dissolution at age 25, but also the gift of my first child and the start of my mission to seeking life-meaning.
-I wanted a career, REAL love, protection, freedom, security, devotion, joy and mainly, I want it FOREVER.
+I wanted a career, REAL love, protection, freedom, security, devotion, joy and mainly, I want it true intimacy.

-Not all couples have to go through a major crisis to reach this level of connection but many couples, develop survival mechanisms, (the primal brain responses that keeps us out of real or perceived threat) as a means of relating.
+Not all couples have to go through a major crisis to reach this level of connection but many couples develop survival mechanisms, (the primal brain responses that keeps us out of real or perceived threat) as a means of relating.
 This is not a way to feel alive and loved; it is more a way to, well, survive, a poor recipe for a joyful life.

 The brain, once “opened” through “emotional presence” mutually activates mirror neurons (another brain).
 The careful and timely process of the therapist leading it, accomplishes this process.
 The brain has a “window” of 5 hours once activated, and it is then vulnerable and able to allow the amygdala, the part of the brain in charge of detecting threat and activate the fear response, to start taming.